 **Helpful tips and common mistakes

-As much as I love a classic chicken noodle soup, sometimes I want something different.
+As much as I love classic chicken noodle soup, sometimes I want something different.
 I just so happened to have extra lemongrass and lime leaves on hand so I decided to go an Asian route with this lemongrass turmeric chicken noodle soup.

 To make the broth, start by sauteing all of the aromatics including the fried shallots, garlic, ginger, cumin, and turmeric.
 Some of the ingredients might be foreign to you, but you should be able to find everything in an Asian market.
 If you can't find fried shallots, use fresh thinly sliced shallots instead.